 Almost everyone who lives long enough develops deteriorated discs.
 According to several studies, the most common one is the degenerative disc disease in neck c5-6 and c6-7, with C6-7 coming in second.
 About 27% of the Medicare population is diagnosed with cervical degenerative disc disease every year.

 While we connect cervical disc disease as age-related, it could also be due to motor vehicle accidents.
 A car collision might not cause cervical degenerative disc disease, but it can exacerbate the symptoms of cervical disc degeneration.
 If cervical disc degeneration is limited to a single localized disc site in the neck, it is typically a symptom of an earlier injury, which might hasten the disc’s degeneration.
-Bone spurs visible on the edges of degenerated discs indicate that the degeneration has been present for some time.
+Bone spurs visible on the edges of degenerated discs indicate that the degeneration of cervical intervertebral disc has been present for some time.
 In such cases, it may be considered a pre-existing condition, especially in personal injury claims.

 Cervical degenerative disc disease may be associated with three stages of disc degeneration.